splunk/addonfactory-ucc-generator/docs/index.md

 # Overview

-splunk-add-on-ucc-framework is a framework to generate UI based Splunk Add-ons.
+`splunk-add-on-ucc-framework` is a framework to generate UI based Splunk Add-ons.
 It includes UI, Rest handler, Modular input, Oauth, Alert action templates.

 > After UCC 5.2 Python 2 specific libraries are not supported anymore.
 > This means if the add-on has package/lib/py2/requirements.txt they
 > will not be installed while running ucc-gen command.
-Therefore
+Therefore,
 > modular inputs that are supposed to run on Python 2 will not be
 > supported by UCC.